 The core mandate of every central bank is to decide and implement monetary policy, with the ultimate objective to preserve overall economic stability so as to support the economy to grow sustainably at its full potential in the long term.
-The Bank of Thailand (BOT) has since 2000 implemented monetary policy under the Flexible Inflation Targeting Framework, a popular regime adopted by many central banks all over the world.
-Under this framework, the Monetary Policy Committee (MPC) , which are responsible for making monetary policy decision, put emphasis on maintaining price stability through the setting of explicit inflation target alongside preserving economic growth and financial stability.
+The Bank of Thailand (BOT) has since 2000 implemented monetary policy under the flexible inflation targeting framework, a popular regime adopted by many central banks all over the world.
+Under this framework, the Monetary Policy Committee (MPC), which is responsible for making monetary policy decision, puts emphasis on maintaining price stability through the setting of explicit inflation target alongside preserving economic growth and financial stability.
 A mission to maintain an inflation rate within the predetermined target range contributes to the clarity, transparency and accountability of monetary policy.
 These, in turn, enhance its credibility, a vital element for the success of monetary policy implementation.

 The Monetary Policy Target

-The MPC has conducted monetary policy under a flexible inflation targeting framework, putting emphasis on achieving price stability alongside preserving economic growth and financial stability.
-The MPC aim to strike an appropriate balance between each monetary policy objective, and stand ready to employ available monetary policy tools to ensure price stability, stable and sustainable economic growth while preventing risks to financial stability.
+The MPC has conducted monetary policy under the flexible inflation targeting framework, putting emphasis on achieving price stability alongside preserving economic growth and financial stability.
+The MPC aims to strike an appropriate balance between each monetary policy objective, and stands ready to employ available monetary policy tools to ensure price stability, stable and sustainable economic growth while preventing risks to financial stability.

 Monetary Policy Decision-making Process

-The MPC, comprising three BOT executives and four external committee members, are responsible for making monetary policy decision.
-The MPC meet eight times a year following a predetermined meeting schedule to set the appropriate level of the policy interest rate (1-day bilateral repurchase rate) given economic and inflation conditions and outlook, while also considering other available policy tools, in order to achieve monetary policy objectives.
+The MPC, comprising three BOT executives and four external committee members, is responsible for making monetary policy decision.
+The MPC meets six times a year following a predetermined meeting schedule to set the appropriate level of the policy interest rate (1-day bilateral repurchase rate) given economic and inflation conditions and outlook, while also considering other available policy tools, in order to achieve monetary policy objectives.

-At each meeting, the MPC will evaluate economic and financial conditions, and risk factors that could affect outlook for inflation and economic growth, to decide appropriate monetary policy stance.
+At each meeting, the MPC evaluates economic and financial conditions, and risk factors that could affect outlook for inflation and economic growth, as well as financial stability, to decide appropriate monetary policy stance.
 The MPC Secretariat is responsible for reporting to the MPC latest developments in financial and real sectors from both domestic and external fronts, any factors that could affect prices of goods and services such as global oil and agricultural product prices, as well as risks to financial stability.
 The MPC will then consider economic and inflation outlook and decide whether to raise/maintain/cut the policy interest rate.
 In case of emergency, particularly when there is any incidence that has a severe and abrupt impact on the economy, the MPC may call a special meeting ahead of the usual scheduled meeting.

 Communication of Monetary Policy Decisions

-After each meeting, the MPC secretary will hold a press conference at 2 pm. to announce the MPC decision and respond to queries from news reporters regarding their policy decision and view on the prospect of the economy.
-The BOT will release MPC meeting minutes on its website two weeks after the meeting to provide explanation on the evaluation of economic conditions and the committee’s views that affect monetary policy decision.
+After each meeting, the press statement will be released at 2 pm. and the MPC secretary will hold a press conference at 2.30 pm. to announce the MPC decision and respond to queries from news reporters regarding their policy decision and view on the prospect of the economy.
+The BOT will release edited minutes of the MPC meeting on its website two weeks after the meeting to provide explanation on the evaluation of economic conditions and the committee’s views that affect monetary policy decision.
 Furthermore, the BOT will also release the quarterly Monetary Policy Report to explain in detail the prospect of the economy and inflation.
 The report also aims to communicate with the public and investors the MPC’s monetary policy decision and the reasons behind to enhance the public’s understanding on monetary policy implementation.

 Monetary Policy Instruments